Retail Point-of-Sale Analytics Software Solutions

 Using VELOCITY®, both a national grocery chain and a global pharmaceuticals supplier, have been able to streamline service visits by merchandisers, allowing them to target the stores that need assistance and pass over ones that do not.
 By reducing the number of store visits, costs are reduced.
-VELOCITY® additionally can measure return following a store visit gauge merchandising effectiveness.
+VELOCITY® additionally can measure return following a store visit to gauge merchandising effectiveness.

 Out-of Stock Analysis & Phantom Inventory

-Using VELOCITY®, our client tracks sales and inventories of their product to retailers.
+With VELOCITY® retail pos analytics reports, our client tracks sales and inventories of their product to retailers.
 This allows them to determine margins of error and calculate the level of “shrink” due to theft or damaged goods.
 That information enables them to negotiate this variable into their margins with their customers or improve product location in their stores.